Eclipse-Laboratories-Inc/rbpf/README.md

 ### What functionalities are implemented?

 Running and JIT-compiling eBPF programs work.
-There is also a mechanism to register user-defined helper functions.
-The eBPF implementation of the Linux kernel comes with [some additional features](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md): a high number of helpers, several kinds of maps, tail calls.
+There is also a mechanism to register user-defined syscall functions.
+The eBPF implementation of the Linux kernel comes with [some additional features](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md): a high number of syscalls, several kinds of maps, tail calls.

-* Additional helpers should be easy to add, but very few of the existing Linux helpers have been replicated in rbpf so far.
+* Additional syscalls should be easy to add, but very few of the existing Linux syscalls have been replicated in rbpf so far.

 * Tail calls (“long jumps” from an eBPF program into another) are not implemented.
 This is probably not trivial to design and implement.

-* The interaction with maps is done through the use of specific helpers, so this should not be difficult to add.
+* The interaction with maps is done through the use of specific syscalls, so this should not be difficult to add.
 The maps themselves can reuse the maps in the kernel (if on Linux), to communicate with in-kernel eBPF programs for instance; or they can be handled in user space.
 Rust has arrays and hashmaps,